What is Enterprise Architecture (EA)?

 When architects have blanks or gaps in the enterprise strategy, you should better create dynamic enterprise visualizations for the stakeholders and show them the gaps by requesting them to fill them in.
 As long as the stakeholders are not ready, you work with assumptions.
 It is all right to do this, but make sure they know it.

-2. Enterprise Architecture as Conceptual Blueprint for Agile Lean Enterprises
+2. Enterprise Architecture for Agile Lean Enterprises

 Dragon1 considers the total concept of your enterprise, consisting of a coherent set of constructive, operative, and decorative governance, business, information, and technology concepts.
-In short, Dragon1 defines Enterprise Architecture as a conceptual blueprint for your company.
+In short, Dragon1 defines Enterprise Architecture as a blueprint for your company.
 Architecture equals Concept!

 Below is an example conceptual model: an EA overview.
 Enterprise architects are searching for the right concepts for the strategy.